by Anya Dunham, PhD

 Resist reverting to the late bedtime your baby had when she was younger.
 Sometimes parents go back to a late bedtime because their baby seemed to sleep better that way.
 The thing is, it’s the adults who were getting more sleep: the long stretch of baby’s sleep — the first one after baby goes to bed — used to overlap with theirs.
 But babies who go to bed late tend to get less sleep overall6,7 and can become overtired, which eventually leads to less sleep for the whole family.

-I cover the 4-month sleep regressions (and other sleep regressions and challenges) in more detail in my book, Baby Ecology.
+I cover the 4-month sleep regression (and other sleep challenges) in more detail in my book, Baby Ecology.